Cyclades Yacht Charter Itinerary

 avern by the sea, with traditional blue wooden tables and chairs under the shadow of tamarisk (almyrikia) trees, Sefiros Island, Cyclades, Greece.

-Yacht Charter Day 7: Serifos to Kythnos
+Day 7.
+Serifos to Kythnos

 Chora (the capital), Driopida, and Loutra (with its therapeutic thermal springs) are the island’s main settlements, full of corners and alleys embellished with flowers, whitewashed houses, traditional taverns, windmills, and fountains.